 Can hedgehogs get depressed?

 Like various other animals, hedgehogs can get depressed.
 The depression can also be linked to a new hedgehog taken away from his mother’s warmth.
-To reduce the effect, you can provide them blankets to snuggle and even some toys to change their mood.
+To reduce the effect, you can provide them blankets to snuggle and even some toys (like these available online) to change their mood.

 Do hedgehogs like music?